apache/incubator-kie-tools/README.md

 - [kogito-data-index-common](modules/kogito-data-index-common): Data Index common module.
 - [kogito-data-index-infinispan](modules/kogito-data-index-infinispan): Installs and Configure the infinispan data-index jar inside the image.
+- [kogito-data-index-ephemeral](modules/kogito-data-index-ephemeral): Installs and Configure the ephemeral PostgreSQL data-index jar inside the image.
 - [kogito-data-index-mongodb](modules/kogito-data-index-mongodb): Installs and Configure the mongodb data-index jar inside the image.
-- [kogito-data-index-postgresql](modules/kogito-data-index-postgresql): Installs and Configure the postgresql data-index jar inside the image.
+- [kogito-data-index-postgresql](modules/kogito-data-index-postgresql): Installs and Configure the PostgreSQL data-index jar inside the image.
 - [kogito-trusty-infinispan](modules/kogito-trusty-infinispan): Installs and Configure the infinispan trusty jar inside the image.
 - [kogito-trusty-redis](modules/kogito-trusty-redis): Installs and Configure the redis trusty jar inside the image.
 - [kogito-trusty-postgresql](modules/kogito-trusty-postgresql): Installs and Configure the PostgreSQL trusty jar inside the image.